HomeBlog Home

 Lease Termination and Eviction

 Real estate fraud laws are primarily covered under Chapter 14, Article 23 of the North Carolina General Statutes.
-This article specifically addresses offenses related to real estate, including fraud, false pretenses, and obtaining property by false pretenses.
+This article specifically addresses offenses related to real estate, including fraud, pretenses, and obtaining property by pretense.

 Mortgage Fraud